acepsaepudin/laravel4-multilingual/README.md

 * Language model, migration and seeder
 * Multilingual and non-multilingual route support at the same time

+IMPORTANT: Even though there are 1.x tags, they are not ready for production as the library is changing very fast.
+Only tags from 2.0+ will be considered stable enough.

 ## Setup

 In the `require` key of `composer.json` file of your project add the following